micahwierenga/css-box-model-and-positioning/readme.md

 All HTML elements can be considered boxes.
 Even if you see a circle, it's living within a box.
 In fact, we can literally think of them as a series of moving boxes, sitting in an empty living room on your moving day - they have the same properties:

 - **Width/Height**: How big is your box?
 This will determine how much of your crap you can stuff into it.
-- **Padding**: Let's say you were moving something fragile - you'd probably want to line your box with some packing peanuts or something simliar, to keep it away from the edges.
+- **Padding**: Let's say you were moving something fragile; you'd probably want to line your box with some packing peanuts or something simliar, to keep it away from the edges.
 - **Content**: How much stuff you're trying to cram into your box.
 - **Margin**: How far away from other boxes you want this particular box to be.
 For the sake of our metaphor, imagine that you were creating space between boxes with packing blankets.